thevinter/S.H.R.O.U.D/README.md

 - [Left/Right arrow] to shoot
 - [P] to restart the level
 - [Click] on the objects in the interface to use them
-### Known Bugs
-* Visual bugs with some of the environement
-* Some animations not working properly
-* Nuclear overlay disappearing while colliding with the green pool in the nuclear zone
-* Some NPCs have empty dialogues
-* Some pickups get picked up twice

 ### Credits
 -   Coding: Nikita Brancatisano (thevinter)